-As Congress tries to undertake a major overhaul of the tax code, it’s generally recognized that proposals to cut taxes and simplify filing rules predictably generate hoopla on Capitol Hill and in the White House.
+As we bear witness to Congress's attempt to undertake a major overhaul of the tax code, it’s generally recognized that proposals to cut taxes and simplify filing rules predictably generate hoopla on Capitol Hill and in the White House.

 Those proposals also evoke enthusiasm in many other quarters within the Beltway.

 But Washington insiders ignore or forget that our tax system usually is viewed a tad less rapturously, particularly by Supreme Court justices.

 As Thanksgiving Day approaches, it’s a time to reflect, and here are some of my favorite quotes: